You are here

 Karen Leeder is a writer, translator and academic, and teaches German at New College, Oxford where she works especially on modern poetry and runs the project Mediating Modern Poetry.
 She translates contemporary German literature into English, including works by Volker Braun, Michael Krüger Hans Magnus Enzensberger and Raoul Schrott.
 Her most recent translations include Evelyn Schlag’s All Under one Roof (Carcanet) which was the PBS summer translation selection (2018) and she was awarded an English PEN award and an American PEN/Heim award for her translations from Ulrike Almut Sandig’s Dickicht (Thick of it) which appeared with Seagull in 2018.
 Her translations of Durs Grünbein stretch back over a decade and were awarded the Stephen Spender Prize (2011) and the John Frederick Nims Memorial Prize (2018).

 St Anne’s College, Tsuzuki Lecture Theatre

 The Oxford–Weidenfeld Prize is for book-length literary translations into English from any living European language.
 It aims to honour the craft of translation, and to recognise its cultural importance.
-The prize will be presented to the winner.
-This year’s judges are Charlotte Ryland, James Partridge, Emma Claussen, and Simon Park (Chair).
+The prize was presented to the winner.
+This year’s judges were Charlotte Ryland, James Partridge, Emma Claussen, and Simon Park (Chair).